JayHelton/firebase-firelobby/README.md

 ## The End!

 We have succesfully built a small application using ReactFire and React's experimental concurrent mode.
-Thanks to the React Hook API, all of the ReactFire hooks will cause our components to re-render whenever there are changes in the observable data from Firebase without the need to define logic in our components lifecycle hooks.
+Thanks to the React Hook API, all of the ReactFire hooks will cause our components to re-render whenever there are changes in the observable data from Firebase.
+There is no need to define logic in our components lifecycle hooks to trigger rendering.

 I highly recommend checking our ReactFire's [API reference](https://github.com/FirebaseExtended/reactfire/blob/master/docs/reference.md) and exploring more ways to complete the above goals.